Volunteer as a Firefighter

-Volunteer firefighters are all ages, male and female, and come from many socioeconomic backgrounds.
+Volunteer firefighters are all ages, male and female, and come from many different backgrounds.

 - All required personal protective equipment and training are provided—there are no out-of-pocket costs.

-- Volunteers firefighters commit to 2 hours a week of training at their local fire hall.
+- Volunteers firefighters commit to a minimum 2 hours a week of training at their local fire hall.

 - Volunteer firefighters receive insurance coverage through WorkSafe BC, 24 hour accident insurance coverage and $100,000 life insurance in case of accidental death.

 - The federal government provides tax credits to volunteer firefighters who serve at least 200 hours per year.

 - Volunteer fire departments create infrastructure, build and improve communities, keep people safe, attract new residents and businesses, and encourage teambuilding, leadership, interpersonal skills, friendship and personal growth.

 - Many departments raise money for local and provincial charities and provide Learn Not to Burn and FireSmart training.